PhUSE Society FAQs

 Why Should I Attend?

 You will be attending the only European conference specifically targeting programmers in the pharmaceutical industry.
 It is an excellent opportunity for continued education and will allow you to learn about new trends, technologies and industry requirements.
-During the conference, you will be able to present your solutions and receive feedback from peers as well as sharing programming tips and tricks and learn from others.
+During the Connect, you will be able to present your solutions and receive feedback from peers as well as sharing programming tips and tricks and learn from others.

 There will be an opportunity to meet with software vendors, developers and service providers as well as representatives from all major pharmaceutical companies.
 Moreover, you will be helping PhUSE to grow as an professional organisation and the services that it offers the community.